reportportal/docs/src/md/src/ManagementBoard/AllProjectsPage.md

 4. Navigate to the "Add" tab.
 "Add new member to the project" form will appear.

-5. Fill in the form and click "Add" button.
+5. Fill in the form and click the "Add" button.
 A new user will be added to the system and assigned to the current project, and to "Personal Project" with the PROJECT MANAGER project role.
 Message with authorization data will be sent to the user's email.

 [ ![Image](Images/userGuide/manageUsers/addUserFromProjectMembersPage.png) ](https://youtu.be/nkJmxlMfR1Q)